-From Figure 2 we can also see that desktop machines have smaller standard deviations than the other machines.
-Indeed, the standard deviation, which shows how much load varies in absolute terms, grows with increasing mean load (CC=0.53 from Figure 1.)
+other machines.
+Indeed, the standard deviation, which shows how much load varies in absolute terms, grows with increasing mean load (Figure 3 shows CC=0.53 for the 1997 traces and CC=0.72 for the 1998 traces.)
 However, in relative terms, variance shrinks with increasing mean load.
-This can be seen in Figure 3, which plots the coefficient of variation (the standard deviation divided by the mean, abbreviated as the COV) and the mean load for each of the load traces.
+This can be seen in Figure 5, which plots the coefficient of variation (the standard deviation divided by the mean, abbreviated as the COV) and the mean load for each of the load traces.
 Here we can see that desktop machines, with their smaller mean loads, have large COVs compared to the other classes of machines.
-The CC between mean load and the COV of load is -0.49.
+The CC between mean load and the COV of load is -0.49 for the 1997 traces and -0.64 for the 1998 traces.
 It is clear that as load increases, it varies less in relative terms and more in absolute terms.